Gernott/mask/Documentation/Fieldtypes/Type/Linebreak.rst

    :class: float-left
    :width: 64px

-For use in conjunction with Palettes only.
+For use in conjunction with :ref:`Palettes <fields-palette>` only.
 They allow you to add a linebreak between two fields in a palette, if there is too little space to fit them all in one line.

 .. rst-class::  clear-both